ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 The caveat with SD storage is you have a finite number of write cycles.
 To start I've chosen the compromise of writing hourly.
 If the reset is short duration, it won't significantly compromise the results.

+As you're building history to whatever average, the class will provide the best approximation available.

+## Disclaimer
+I seriously went down the rabbit hole on this one.
+The code is a little bit obtuse but I'm pretty confident it's correct.